se-edu/se-book/principles/singleResponsibilityPrinciple/text.md

 </box>

 >:fas-quote-left: Gather together the things that change for the same reasons.
-Separate those things that change for different reasons. <sub>―_Agile Software Development, Principles, Patterns, and Practices_ by Robert C. Martin</sub>
+Separate those things that change for different reasons. :fas-quote-right: <sub>―- _Agile Software Development, Principles, Patterns, and Practices_ by Robert C. Martin</sub>

 </div>